 To view a user's submission history and rating, click on the user's username in the submission pop-up window.
-You will be able to see the user's recent submissions, their overall rating and add a note.
+You will be able to see the user's recent submissions, the average submission rating and notes.
+You may also lookup a user directly by entering their username in the "Retrieve Username Info" field on the "Admin Home" page.
 Notes are used for administrators to leave comments for themselves and other administrators about a user.
 Notes are most commonly used to keep track of users who consistently and/or deliberately submit bad data.